alfiopuglisi/pipeline/README.md

 # if imported symbols are used, they must be passed
 # to the Pipeline constructor.
 This example counts
 # the links in the python.org page, but since 'findall'
-#'is imported, we must build a Pipeline object using
+# is imported, we must build a Pipeline object using
 # the globals() array:

 from pipeline import Pipeline